 - working on the subject matter between tutoring appointments

 - completing periodic tutor evaluations when requested by the Tutoring Office

 Students needing to cancel a tutoring appointment should attempt to do so at least a day ahead.

-Maine Maritime Academy will generally provide a student with a maximum of two hours of peer tutoring per week in each subject area tutored.
+Maine Maritime Academy will generally provide a student with a maximum of two hours of peer tutoring per week in each subject area tutored, subject to budgetary considerations.
 For group tutoring, the limit is three hours per week in each subject area, provided the tutor and other students agree to the format.